Home » Blog » Romance Scams — Early Warning Signs & How to Protect Yourself

 Keep the evidence

-Save usernames, photos, chat messages, phone numbers, email addresses, bank details and payment receipts.
+Save usernames, photos, profile links, chat messages, phone numbers, email addresses, bank details and payment receipts.

 4

-Use your banking app, card or official website.
-Tell them you may have been affected by a scam.
+Use your banking app, card number or official website.
+Tell them you may have been affected by a scam and ask what can be done.

 5